darthwalsh/codecrafters-interpreter-python/README.md

 Instead of invoking their test runner which takes an entire second per test case, I could have a python in-process loop that executes all tests "instantly" like this:
 1. Add requests and pyyaml to Pipfile `dev-packages` which seems not to break the official test runner
-2. Test runnner downloads and caches `course-definition.yml`
+2. Test runner downloads and caches `course-definition.yml`
 3. Parse YAML file for `.description_md`
 4. Parse the markdown (see branch TODO comments, got stuck making this robust)
 5. Load state from disk of course N expected to pass